leafcloudhq/documentation-rtd/docs/Getting-Started/Launching-an-instance.md

 Here you can add a key pair to access your instance.

-You can either Create a new key pair, import one from your computer or select one of the key pair you've already added to openstack (under 'Available').
+You can either Create a new key pair, import one from your computer or select one of the key pairs you've already added to openstack (under 'Available').

 The next few steps will guide you through creating a new key pair, if you've already added one you can click on *Launch Instance* at the bottom of the frame.